 Kelly Blackwell is a Certified Senior Advisor (CSA)®.
 She has been a healthcare professional for over 30 years, with experience working as a bedside nurse and as a Clinical Manager.
 She has a passion for educating, assisting and advising seniors throughout the healthcare process.

 Fee-for-service plans differ from alternative payment models, such as bundled payment plans.
-Fee-for-service plans encourage providers to supply a higher number of services rather than focusing on the quality of services rendered.
-There’s been a shift away from fee-for-service models toward more value-based payment methods that reward providers for the quality, rather than quantity, of their care.
+Fee-for-service plans encourage providers to supply more services rather than focusing on the quality of services rendered.
+There’s been a shift away from fee-for-service models toward more value-based payment methods that reward providers for their care’s quality, rather than quantity.

 Medicare private fee-for-service (PFFS) plans are a form of Medicare Advantage Plan offered by private insurers who contract with the Centers for Medicare and Medicaid Services (CMS).
 As with other Medicare Advantage Plans, PFFS plans provide full Medicare benefits plus additional benefits at the insurer’s discretion.